How to Plan a Trip to Tahiti Like a Pro

 Which Islands to Visit in Tahiti

-With 118 islands and atolls, choosing the right mix of islands is a very challenging task.
-The “classic” itinerary usually starts in Tahiti, continues to Moorea, and ends in Bora Bora, but French Polynesia has so much more to offer.
-Here’s a list of what I consider the best islands in French Polynesia and below is a general overview of how to choose which islands to visit in Tahiti.
+With 118 islands and atolls, choosing the right mix of islands is very challenging.
+The “classic” itinerary usually starts in Tahiti, continues to Moorea, and ends in Bora Bora, but French Polynesia has much more to offer.
+Here’s a list of what I consider the best islands in French Polynesia, and below is a general overview of how to choose which islands to visit in Tahiti.

 Choosing the Right Island